 - Demonstrate your ability to save by saving at least $25 in your own savings account for two consecutive months before applying for the IDA program (you can do this while you are completing the Financial Foundations course).

 - Work with a NEDCO Asset Building Specialist to create a budget based on 30 days of tracked expenses, reflecting your ability to save on a monthly basis to reach your savings goal.

 - Establish a savings goal and timeline for completion including making regular monthly deposits toward your goal in a joint/custodial account with NEDCO.

 - There is a $60 IDA application fee collected at the time of enrollment into the program.

 The first step is to enroll in our Financial Foundations Education Series (required 8 hours of financial education).

 See the current class listing and fees here.

-If you would like more information on the IDA program, contact us at your local office.
+If you would like more information on the IDA program or our Youth IDA program, contact us at your local office.
 IDAs are funding-dependent, on an participant-eligible first come, first served basis.